harfbuzz-raku/harfbuzz-raku.github.io/README.md

 may be enough to perform basic shaping.

 ### [HarfBuzz::Font::FreeType](https://harfbuzz-raku.github.io/HarfBuzz-Font-FreeType-raku/)
 FreeType integration (via the Raku [Font::FreeType](https://pdf-raku.github.io/Font-FreeType-raku/) module.
-This module may me useful when shaping from a [Font::FreeType::Face](https://harfbuzz-raku.github.io/Font-FreeType-raku/Face) object.

 Note that HarfBuzz can load OpenType and TrueType formatted fonts directly.
 The FreeType integration most likely to be useful for other formats, that can be loaded by [Font::FreeType](https://harfbuzz-raku.github.io/Font-FreeType-raku/).